TranPhucVinh/Cplusplus/Object-oriented programming/Method of class.md

 # Static member methods
 **Static member methods** can only operate on the static variables, static functions and variables and functions outside the class.
 It can't call non-static variables and non-static functions.
 Example: Check ``read_static_var()`` function in [header.cpp](Example/header.cpp).
 Also note that defining function ``read_static_var()`` inside the CPP source file must not have ``static`` storage class.

-Static member functions works with variables and functions outside the class like this example:
+Static member method works with variables and functions outside the class like this example:

-``head.h``
+``header.h``

 ```cpp
 #include <iostream>